1coderookie/KobraGoNeoInsights/docs/printserver.md

 ??? tip "Tips About Thin Clients"

     - There are many different Thin Clients from different manufacturers available out there - a good site I'd like to recommend to gather around and check out the specs of different Thin Clients is [ParkyTowers](https://www.parkytowers.me.uk/thin/).
     - If you're looking for something really small, maybe look out for a Dell Wyse 3040 or 3020.
-They do have limited power and RAM possibilities compared to bigger Thin Clients, but for just acting as a print server instead of a RPi they're powerful enough.
+They do have limited power and RAM possibilities compared to bigger Thin Clients, but for just acting as a headless print server instead of a RPi they're powerful enough.
-    -  I personally like the HP Thin Client T6x0 as you can upgrade them really well.
-The higer the number, the newer the model is and the more powerful, energy efficient and compatible with modern parts it is (e.g. T610 uses a 2.5" SSD & DDR3 SO-DIMM RAM while the T630 uses a m2.SATA SSD & DDR4 SO-DIMM RAM).
+    -  I personally like the HP Thin Client T6x0 series as you can upgrade them really well.
+The higer the number, the newer the model and the more powerful, energy efficient and compatible with modern parts it is (e.g. T610 uses a 2.5" SSD & DDR3 SO-DIMM RAM while the T630 uses a m2.SATA SSD & DDR4 SO-DIMM RAM).
 The 'downside' of them (if you even want to call it that way as they're still pretty small) is the bigger housing.
-    - In case you want to use the Thin Client with a monitor (instead of running it as a headless server) and you don't have one laying around, maybe check out the Dell Wyse 5040 AIO terminal for example so you have everything in one piece.

 ## NAS / Server